wenijinew/eu.tmux/README.md

 ## What's Eu.tmux

-Eu.tmux is a Tmux plugin(throught [TPM](https://github.com/tmux-plugins/tpm)).
+Eu.tmux is a Tmux plugin(through [TPM](https://github.com/tmux-plugins/tpm)).
 It aims to help Tmux user to simplify configurations, especially for theme configuration, customization, and *dynamic* theme generation.

 ## What's NOT Eu.tmux